 2. It is okay to take some time off so that you can come back stronger

 We understand that it is a highly competitive and high-paced world out there, and you are expected to be high on productivity at all times.
 But hey, you are only a human after all.
 And just like everyone else, you do need and deserve some downtime.
 So, while you prepare yourself to be productive this year as a fashion designer, consider some time off also as a part of the process.

 3. Find inspiration to accelerate productivity

 Like I said before, a source of inspiration is a must for a career as a fashion designer.
-And lucky for you, you have access to all the inspiration in the world right at your fingertip.
-Thanks to the internet.
+And lucky for you, you have access to all the inspiration in the world right at your fingertips.
+Thanks to the internet!
 So, go back to the first reminder above, understand what you need and dive into the right inspiration sources.
-It could be articles, movies, documentaries, influencers, and of course, books! (can hyperlink the word books with that book suggestion article)
+It could be articles, movies, documentaries, influencers, and of course, books!

 1. Make a to-do list every day